2kyungha/2kyungha.github.io/about.md

 - TAMU-Yonsei Collaborative Research Workshop, "What to Collect for Managing the BIM Aspects of Projects",Texas A&M University, US (2020)
 - Yonsei-Hong Kong Polytechnic university, "A Method for Categorizing and Analyzing Construction Project Information", Yonsei University, Korea (2018)
 - USC-Yonsei Collaborative Research Workshop, "Where are big data for BIM projects?", University of Southern California, US (2018)
-- Stanford-Yonsei Collaborative Research Workshop, "Where are big data for BIM projects?", Stanford university, US (2018)
+- Stanford-Yonsei Collaborative Research Workshop, "Where are big data for BIM projects?", Stanford University, US (2018)
 - BIM Mini-conference, "Introduction to BIM Knowledge Base Development Project", Imperial College London, UK (2016)
 - GT-Yonsei Seminar, "Development of BIM Implementation case DB and BIM Best practice-BIM Knowledge base system", Georgia Institute of Technology, Atlanta, US (2014)